kounch/vscode_zx/README.md

 - NextBASIC text to `.bas` file converter
 - NextBASIC text renumbering
 - Converts [unicode block elements](https://en.wikipedia.org/wiki/Block_Elements) to Sinclair block graphics
-- Support of non-printable characters using ` as escape character
+- Supports non-printable characters using ` as escape character
 - Task support to compile with ZX Basic
 - Task integration to build (or convert) and run in ZEsarUX and CSpect emulators
 - Works with Windows, MacOS and (possibly) Linux